ACM-Research/paperImplementations/ddpm.md

 ## Previous Literature

-- Score-based generative models and noise-conditioned score networks (NCSN) laid groundwork for gradient-based sampling methods
+Generative Models: Previous models like GANs and VAEs have laid the groundwork for generative modeling, but they often face issues like instability and limited diversity.
+DDPM builds on these concepts by introducing a more stable and flexible approach.

-- Variational autoencoders (VAEs) introduced the concept of latent variable models for image generation
+Diffusion Processes: The concept of diffusion processes has been explored in other contexts, such as image denoising and natural language processing.
+DDPM extends this idea to generative modeling, applying it to create high-quality images.

 ## Comparison